Here’s a guide to how to work out your ideal customer avatar, with a customer avatar worksheet for you to use for your own business at the end.

 Don’t make my mistakes!

-I use this worksheet all the time with mentoring clients, and it’s a very powerful part of my Remarkable Business programme.
+As a business mentor, I use this worksheet all the time with mentoring clients, and it’s a very powerful part of my Remarkable Business programme.
 You can download it below, and I’ll send you some more tips by email about how to grow a successful business, and generally make more money and have more fun.

 Try this at home